 All that I acquired we have put to use, except for two things, which have already been donated to a local church.

-For readers who are like me and get excited around too-good-to-pass-up bargains, consider the following to avoid taking home too much when temptation is high:
+Consider the following to avoid taking home too much when temptation is high:

 Do I absolutely love it?